gamefootage/ben-kellys-personal-portfolio/README.md

     * As a potential employer, I want to know where Ben has worked before, if his responsibilities there were of importance to the business, and if he has a good work ethic.
          * The work history timeline shows exactly where I've worked before and what I've done at each place of work.
     * As a potential employer, I want methods of contacting Ben and seeing the social accounts he has, and the projects he's worked on.
-         * The fixed footer contains an email an WhatsApp link as a way of contacting me.
+         * The fixed footer contains an email, and WhatsApp, link as a way of contacting me.
          * My GitHub link is also there to show off any public projects I have worked on, and my LinkedIn will provide greater details on projects done for other companies.

 - ### Recruitment Agent Goals